plasma-umass/coz/README.md

 ## Using Coz
 Using coz requires a small amount of setup, but you can jump ahead to the section on the included [sample applications](#sample-applications) in this repository if you want to try coz right away.

 To run your program with coz, you will need to build it with debug information.
 You do not need to include debug symbols in the main executable: coz uses the same procedure as `gdb` to locate debug information for stripped binaries.
-If you plan to use your program with progress points (see below), you also need to link your program with the dynamic loader library by specifying the `-ldl` option.

 Once you have your program built with debug information, you can run it with coz using the command `coz run {coz options} --- {program name and arguments}`.
 But, to produce a useful profile you need to decide which part(s) of the application you want to speed up by specifying one or more progress points.